Knowledge hub

 How is this different from a growth audit?

-A growth audit pulls ads, CRM, and reporting into one story when teams disagree on what a lead is.
-A website review stays on the site and the conversion path —…
+A growth audit pulls ads, CRM, and reporting into one story when teams disagree on what counts as an inquiry.
+A website review stays on the site and the…

 Read the full answer - 04